Tutorials

 Self-guided Tutorials

-Learn about the importance of academic integrity, how to avoid plagiarism, and basic tips for citing and documenting your sources in your coursework.
+In the Using Information Responsibly Tutorial you can learn about the importance of academic integrity, how to avoid plagiarism, and basic tips for citing and documenting your sources in your coursework.
 This tutorial can be taken all at once, or in three separate sessions.
 To take the tutorial in one session, click on:

-Note for students: If your instructor has asked that you take this tutorial and the accompanying quiz, it should be located in your Canvas course.
+Note for Students: If your instructor has asked that you take this tutorial and the accompanying quiz, it should be located in your Canvas course.
 In the event that you do not have this in one of your Canvas courses, please contact Spencer Jardine or Alyssa Marquez.

-Note for instructors: If you want to download the module links and quizzes into your Canvas course, go to the Canvas Commons module Using Information Responsibly.
+Note for Instructors: If you want to download the module links and quizzes into your Canvas course, go to the Canvas Commons module Using Information Responsibly.
 Click on the “Import/Download” button to insert it into your course.
 This Importing Course Content from Canvas Commons video may be useful.

 ResearchPath Tutorial